Daffadon/sysy/README.md

 ## Background

 I created this converter because I had difficulty using [one of the exporters](https://github.com/jkroepke/access-log-exporter).
-This repository was also inspired by that repository.
-I always encountered a parse error, even when I configured it the same way.
-So, to have at least some informational metrics (since we know the official nginx-exporter doesn't provide anything for the open-source version), I did something similar with the repository, which transfers syslog to this app and converts it into metrics, but with different variants of metrics and methodology.
+I know it's because of my skill issue and from what i see, it's more for k8s stack while mine is created for docker-compose stack.
+This repository was also inspired by that repository.I always encountered a parse error and not logged, even when I configured it the same way.

+So, to have at least some informational metrics (since we know the official [nginx-prometheus-exporter](https://github.com/nginx/nginx-prometheus-exporter) doesn't provide anything important for the open-source version), I did something similar with the repository, which transfers syslog to this app and converts it into metrics, but with different variants of metrics and methodology.

 ## Usage

 > [!NOTE]
 > Every version that has release is safe to use.
 I'll update this repository later regarding an optimization or more metrics to be add.

 ### Image